ilienkors/chuck-norris-jokes-api-application/README.md

-# Test task for Front-End Intern position
+# Chuck Norris Jokes Api Application

 **_You can see an example of working application following this [link](https://msi-2020-test-task.now.sh/ "working application link")_**